 It’s always best to pick up a bin that’s slightly bigger than you think you need.
 This is because not all nappies are the same size, so you want to leave yourself with a bit of wiggle room – the last thing you want is an overflowing nappy bin!

 You might not realise it, but the way your nappy bin looks is very important.
 You want it to be discreet, but not too discreet; you still want people to be able to tell what it actually is, after all!
-With this in mind, it’s a good idea to choose a subtle design in a different colour to your other washroom bins.
+With this in mind, it’s a good idea to choose a subtle design in a different colour from your other washroom bins.
 This way, it’ll still look discreet and professional, but anyone who needs to use it will be able to identify it quickly.

 We stock a massive variety of designs and colours, so it’s easy to find something that fits perfectly into your washroom.
 Whether you want a bin that fits into – or contrasts with – your existing colour scheme, or if you simply want a no-nonsense option that gets the job done at the lowest price, you can find what you’re looking for on this page.